Arnold Schwarzenegger's net worth and the most expensive things he owns

 He has made sporadic television appearances but never played a live-action character before Fubar.
 He has also lent his likeness to video games based on The Terminator franchise.

-In all, several estimates suggest that the net worth of Arnold Schwarzenegger is close to USD 450 million.
+In all, several estimates suggest that the net worth of Arnold Schwarzenegger is close to USD 450 million (INR 3,686 crore approx.).

 How did Arnold Schwarzenegger earn his wealth?